 This course covers the fundamental concepts of computers and computer programming.
-It introduces a variety of problem-solving paradigms, but concentrates on procedural and objectoriented programming, Repetition, selection, procedures, simple data types, arrays, and records are covered.
+It introduces a variety of problem-solving paradigms, but concentrates on procedural and objectoriented programming.
+Repetition, selection, procedures, simple data types, arrays, and records are covered.
 Structured design and programming techniques are emphasized.

-INTERMEDIATE PROGRAMMING FOR CSC225 INFORMATION SYSTEMS
+INTERMEDIATE PROGRAMMING FOR CSC225 Four credit hours INFORMATION SYSTEMS